 In 2019, Baton Rouge is considered more of a pit stop than a heartland of music.
 Since the late ‘80s, there was a steady drop off of campus concerts at LSU that University officials blamed on the school’s location, a poor allocation of campus resources and a need for renovations, according to a 2003 report from The Reveille.
 Now, instead of trying to fit in multiple concerts a year, the University focuses most of its attention on Groovin’, LSU’s once-a-year, Student Government-hosted concert.

 SG’s involvement in the LSU music scene is not the same today as it was back in the “glory days.”
-Concerts were originally directed by the Union Pop Entertainment Committee from 1971-83, comprised of faculty members who voted on entertainment based on its educational value, according to the aforementioned report.
+Concerts were originally directed by the Union Pop Entertainment Committee from 1971-83, comprising faculty members who voted on entertainment based on its educational value, according to the aforementioned report.
 Now, the SG Student Entertainment committee plans the Groovin’ event from conception to completion.

 The University may not host as many concerts as it used to, but dedicating time for a specific concert event helps SG decide what artist will appeal to the most students, said mass communication junior Mary Dicharry, director of the SGSE.
 While LSU is known for hosting rock legends in the past, most students no longer prefer the music their parents listened to.